BAKER CITY, Ore. — The snow falls heavy and powdery drifts build to waist deep as the temperature hovers near 20 degrees in Baker County.

-Ed Miguez calls it another day at the “best office in Oregon” – the 12,000-acre Elkhorn Wildlife Area near North Powder on the east side of the state.
+Ed Miguez and his crew call it another day at the “best office in Oregon.”
+Miquez is the ODFW manager of the 12,000 acre Elkhorn Wildlife Area that’s located near North Powder.

 “These are all mule deer,” said Miguez, pointing to a herd in a snowy field.
 "Maybe 200 or more and you can see even more coming up through the sage brush.”